 The study of Food Technology provides students with a broad knowledge of food properties, processing, preparation, nutritional considerations and consumption patterns.
-It addresses the importance of hygiene and safe working practices and legislation in relation to the production of food.
+It addresses the importance of hygiene, safe work practices and legislation in relation to the production of food.
 Students develop food-specific skills, which can be applied in a range of contexts enabling students to produce quality food products.
-The course also provides students with contexts through which to explore the richness, pleasure and variety food adds to life and how it contributes to both vocational and general life experiences.
+The course also provides students with contexts to explore the richness, pleasure and variety that food adds to life and how it contributes to both vocational and general life experiences.